 Hosting an Italian wine night or dinner is a brilliant way to sample wines from a different region.
 Everyone brings a bottle to share.

-Looking delicious Italian-inspired recipes, tips, and tricks?
+Looking for delicious Italian-inspired recipes, tips, and tricks?
 View everything Italian-related all in one place: Hy-Vee's Italian Cooking Guide!

 Brunello di Montalcino